College Resources

 --click here for more info

-The Hispanic Association of Colleges and Universities (HACU) was established in 1986 with a founding membership of eighteen institutions intended to support education of Hispanic students.
+Hispanic Association of Colleges and Universities (HACU) was established in 1986 with a founding membership of eighteen institutions intended to support education of Hispanic students.

 Colleges That Change Lives, Inc. (CTCL) is a non-profit organization dedicated to the advancement and support of a student-centered college search process.
 We support the goal of every student finding a college that develops a lifelong love of learning and provides the foundation for a successful and fulfilling life beyond college.